Chai Keong Toh

-Chai Keong Toh (born 1965) is a Singaporean computer scientist, engineer, industry director, former VP/CTO and university professor.
+Chai Keong Toh (born 1965) is a Singaporean computer scientist, engineer,and university professor.
 He is currently a Senior Fellow at the University of California Berkeley, USA.
 He was formerly Assistant Chief Executive (Engineering & Technology) of Infocomm Development Authority (IDA) Singapore.
 He has performed research on wireless ad hoc networks, mobile computing, Internet Protocols, and multimedia for over two decades.
 Toh's current research is focused on Internet-of-Things (IoT), architectures, platforms, and applications behind the development of smart cities.

 Early life

 Born in Singapore, Toh studied in Singapore Polytechnic and then received his university education in the United Kingdom.
 He subsequently moved to live and work in the United States.
 He studied at King's College, Cambridge under a Cambridge Commonwealth Trust Scholarship, and received his Ph.D. in computer science from University of Cambridge, UK in 1996 and his undergraduate EE degrees at the University of Manchester Institute of Science and Technology in 1991.